Divyansh-321/exocentric-navigation-system/README.md

 The system is intentionally designed around a **compute–control separation principle**, where all non-deterministic and compute-heavy tasks are externalized, while the embedded system is restricted to deterministic execution.

 This separation improves:
-- real-time performance
+- Real-time performance
-- system modularity
+- System modularity
-- fault isolation
+- Fault isolation
-- scalability to multi-robot extensions
+- Scalability to multi-robot extensions

 Key design principles:
-- prioritize real-time responsiveness over communication reliability (UDP choice)
+- Prioritize real-time responsiveness over communication reliability (UDP choice)
-- reduce onboard complexity to improve embedded robustness
+- Reduce onboard complexity to improve embedded robustness
-- stabilize noisy perception using probabilistic filtering (Kalman filter)
+- Stabilize noisy perception using probabilistic filtering (Kalman filter)
-- convert continuous control into discrete actuation to mitigate network jitter
+- Convert continuous control into discrete actuation to mitigate network jitter
-- use grid abstraction to unify perception and planning layers
+- Use grid abstraction to unify perception and planning layers

 ---